Science Fair Projects Home Science Experiments Scientists & Inventors Science Jokes Science Fair Books Science Resources Warning!

 • Display Board

-• The idea behind an experimental science fair project is to see what happens if...What happens to one thing if you change something else while you keep all of the other conditions the same?
+The purpose of a controlled science experiment is to find out what happens to something if you change something else while you keep all other things unchanged.

-The Parts of an Experimental Science Fair Project - The Scientific Method
+The Sections of an Experimental Science Fair Project Report

 Table of Contents

-List the main sections, and their page numbers.
+List your project sections and their corresponding page numbers.

 Abstract